University High School (Carmel, Indiana)

 University High School (UHS) is a small independent college preparatory school.
 The school is located in Carmel, Indiana.
 University's campus is 115 acres and consists of two buildings, Fairbanks Hall and Andrews Hall.
 It consists of athletic fields and a tennis complex.
 They also have a computer laboratory, multiple science labs, a theater, a gymnasium, and music and art facilities.
+University is quickly becoming one of the most diverse schools in the state, with diversity as one of their core values.

+For reference, other schools in the area include but are not limited to: